 The Critical Illness Working Party examines the risks and pricing issues associated with current ABI+ and newer minor illness definitions in the Critical Illness Market

-Transfer value activity in defined benefit schemes has increased following the introduction of the pensions freedoms at a time when transfer values are historically high due to decisions by trustees to reduce investment risk and very low interest rates.
+This research was introduced following the increase of transfer value activity in defined benefit schemes, attributable to the introduction of the pensions freedoms in 2014, decisions by trustees to reduce investment risk and very low interest rates.

-This is a working party aimed at providing insight for actuaries working on realistic capital calculations and enterprise risk management for life insurers and general insurers
+The IFoA’s Cyber Risk Investigation Working Party has been shortlisted in the category of “Campaign of the year” (2020) by Insurance Insider Honours, the global (re)insurance awards ceremony that recognises market talent.
+This is a working party aimed at providing insight for actuaries working on realistic capital calculations and enterprise risk management for life insurers and general insurers.

-The working party is trying to raise awareness of visualisations, useful when performing risk modelling
+The working party is raising awareness of visualisations, useful when performing risk modelling.

 This disbanded Working Party examined the benefit visualisations provide in the communication of technical work